Blood Red, Snow White by Marcus Sedgwick

 Marcus Sedgwick’s novel also tackles Ransome’s time in Russia.
 Sedgwick is one of those teen authors whose books are crossover adult reads too, and I can’t recommend this one highly enough – it has revolution and politics, spies and intrigue, romance and family drama, all steeped in Russian fairy tales.

 Stuck in a marriage where he didn’t love his wife, Ransome ran away to Russia in 1913, although he regretted having to leave his daughter behind.
-There he taught himself the language and became a journalist on the Daily News at the start of the Great War.
+He taught himself the language and became a journalist on the Daily News at the start of the Great War.
 He also covered the 1917 revolutions, and was close to Lenin and Trotsky.
-There he met the real love of his life, Evgenia, who was Trotsky’s personal secretary; they married eventually.
+There, he met the real love of his life, Evgenia, who was Trotsky’s personal secretary; they married eventually.
 He was somewhat sympathetic to the Bolshelvik cause, although remained loyal to his homeland, and this led to MI6 using him through their agent Bruce Lockhart (whose Memoirs of a British Agent was a bestseller in the 1930s); MI5 also kept tabs on him for years.
 Ransome’s occasional journeys to and from the UK were full of adventure and peril, especially the time the Estonians used him to deliver a secret armistice proposal to Litvinov in Moscow in 1919, where his good reputation with both sides was his life-saver.

 It was at the start of his self-imposed exile that he wrote his book Old Peter’s Russian Tales: these are full of magical talismans, poor peasant folk on quests, cunning animals, greedy men and wicked stepmothers, and Baba Yaga of course.
 These moral tales are often dark and many don’t have happy endings, but really get into the Russian psyche.